-This issue was discussed in detail for the last two months.
-If you missed it, please ask for another copy.
+This issue was discussed in detail last month.
+If you missed it, please us for another copy.
 The new docket opened on November 15.
 It allows for comments, both for and against these levies, on a "macro" or "micro" level.
 It will be open for comments until January 17, 2023.